Statistical significance in high-dimensional linear models: Multiple testing

 \section{Multiple testing}

 We aim to strongly control the familywise error rate $\PP[V>0]$ where $V$ is the number of false positive selections.
-For simplicity, we consider first individual hypotheses $H_{0,j}\ (j \in \{1,\ldots ,p\})$.
-The generalization to multiple testing of general hypotheses $H_{0,G}$ with $|G| > 1$ is discussed in Section \ref{subsec.multtestgen}.
+For simplicity, we consider first individual hypotheses $H_{0,j}\ (j \in\{1,\ldots,p\})$.
+The generalization to multiple testing of general hypotheses $H_{0,G}$ with $|G| > 1$ is discussed in Section~\ref{subsec.multtestgen}.

-Based on the individual p-values $P_j$, we want to construct corrected p-values $P_{\mathrm{corr};j}$ corresponding to the following decision rule:
+Based on the individual $p$-values $P_j$, we want to construct corrected $p$-values $P_{\mathrm{corr};j}$ corresponding to the following decision rule:

-We denote the associated estimated set of rejected hypotheses (the set of significant variables) by $\hat{S}_{\alpha} = \{j;\ P_{\mathrm{corr};j} \le \alpha\}$.
-Furthermore, recall that $S_0 = \{j;\ \beta^0_j \neq 0\}$ is the set of true active variables.
+We denote the associated estimated set of rejected hypotheses (the set of significant variables) by $\hat{S}_{\alpha} = \{j;\ P_{\mathrm {corr};j} \le \alpha\}$.
+Furthermore, recall that $S_0 = \{j;\ \beta^0_j \neq0\}$ is the set of true active variables.
 The number of false positives using the nominal significance level $\alpha$ is the denoted by

-The goal is to construct $P_{\mathrm{corr};j}$ such that $\PP[V_{\alpha} > 0] \le \alpha$, or that the latter holds at least in an asymptotic sense.
-The method we describe here is closely related to the Westfall-Young procedure \citep{westyoung93}.
+The goal is to construct $P_{\mathrm{corr};j}$ such that $\PP [V_{\alpha} > 0] \le\alpha$, or that the latter holds at least in an asymptotic sense.
+The method we describe here is closely related to the Westfall--Young procedure \citep{westyoung93}.

-Consider the variables $Z_1,\ldots ,Z_p \sim {\cal N}_p(0,\sigma^2 n^{-1} \Omega)$ appearing in Proposition \ref{prop-repr} or Theorem \ref{th1}.
+Consider the variables $Z_1,\ldots,Z_p \sim\mathcal{ N}_p(0,\sigma^2 n^{-1} \Omega)$ appearing in Proposition~\ref{prop-repr} or Theorem~\ref {th1}.
 Consider the following distribution function:

 and define